 Switch to a New Carrier

 Before you jump ship, make sure the new provider that you’re considering has strong coverage in your area.
-With this map from RootMetrics, you can check coverage at your location from each major network (AT&T, Sprint, T-Mobile and Verizon).
+With this map from RootMetrics, you can check coverage at your location from each major network.
+You also need to make sure that your phone is compatible if you plan to keep it.

 Consider a Small Provider